linkerd/website/linkerd.io/content/2/tasks/manually-rotating-control-plane-tls-credentials.md

 ## Deploying the new bundle to Linkerd

-Finally, you can use the `linkerd upgrade` command to instruct Linkerd to work with the new trust bundle:
+At this point you can use the `linkerd upgrade` command to instruct Linkerd to work with the new trust bundle:

 ```bash
 linkerd upgrade  --identity-trust-anchors-file=./bundle.crt | kubectl apply -f -